tinko26/ao/docs/api/src/ao_sys_xc32_pic32_can/ao_can_3.h.md

 extern ao_recv_obj_t ao_can_out_3 [AO_CAN_FIFOS_TX_3];
 ```

-The objects used by the driver to receive outbound messages from the application.
+The objects used to receive outbound messages from the application.

 ## `ao_can_task_3`